Why spend a long weekend in San Francisco?

 On our way back to the Wharf, we hopped off at the world’s “crookedest” street, Lombard Street.
 I’m glad the cable car dropped us off at the top, as I would not willingly make the trek up that steep hill.

 We spent our last night visiting Sausalito and Berkeley, where we enjoyed local craft beers and Eritrean food.
 Only a $15 Uber ride from the city, Sausalito was well-worth the trip to watch the sun set over the bay.
-If I had more than 3 days in San Francisco, I would undoubtedly spend more time in Sausalito and the nearby Redwood Park.
+If I had more than 3 days in San Francisco, I would undoubtedly spend more time in Sausalito and the nearby Redwood Park and Muir Woods.

 During our short trip to San Francisco, we experienced the global, eclectic mix of activities and attractions.
 Though exploring San Francisco in 3 days was daunting, it was perfect for gaining a high-level overview of the city.
 From its tranquil urban parks and coastal charm, to its international cuisine and diverse community, San Francisco is truly a shining city on a (steep) hill.